Skip to main content

 2. Help companies participate in existing social networks, and build relationships on their turf.

-3. Experiment with Flickr and/or YouTube groups to build media for specific events.
+3. Experiment with online groups to build media for specific events.

 5. Learn what other free tools might work for community building.